yujinghua/SMS_auto_sec_pub/DefInDataExtraction.md

 ### Map of Security Goals and Related Attacks or Mechanisms

-\textbf{Security Goal} & \textbf{Relevant attack or mechanism} \\
-\hline
-(Data Origin) Authenticity & Forging or replacing frames, spoofing, fuzzing attack, masquerading frames, message injection, cloaking attack, fabrication, man-in-the-middle attack \\
+- (Data Origin) Authenticity: Forging or replacing frames, spoofing, fuzzing attack, masquerading frames, message injection, cloaking attack, fabrication, man-in-the-middle attack
-\hline
-Integrity & Manipulation, tampering, modifying data fields \\
+- Integrity: Manipulation, tampering, modifying data fields
-\hline
-Authorization & Access control, unauthorized access and usage \\
+- Authorization: Access control, unauthorized access and usage
-\hline
-Freshness & Replay attack \\
+- Freshness: Replay attack
-\hline
-Non-repudiation & N/A. No study in this class was found. \\
+- Non-repudiation:  N/A. No study in this class was found.
-\hline
-Privacy & N/A. Studies explicitly mentioned privacy were classified in this class. \\
+- Privacy: N/A. Studies explicitly mentioned privacy were classified in this class.
-\hline
-Anonymity & N/A. No study in this class was found. \\
+- Anonymity: N/A. No study in this class was found.
-\hline
-Confidentiality & Sniffing, reverse engineering, inspectation, message encryption, eavesdropping \\
+- Confidentiality:  Sniffing, reverse engineering, inspectation, message encryption, eavesdropping
-\hline
-Availability & Denial-of-Service (Dos) attack, interruption, suspension attack, message dropping \\
+- Availability: Denial-of-Service (Dos) attack, interruption, suspension attack, message dropping
-\hline

 ### Further work
 - Improving performance: To improve the performance of the proposed solutions, including improving the practicability or effectiveness, implementing HW modules, overcoming current limitations, reducing cost, etc.